akio-tomiya/JkTools/README.md

 **Author**: A. Tomiya

 JkTools is a simple Julia package for performing Jackknife resampling and estimating statistical errors.
-This package provides tools to compute Jackknife indices and calculate statistical observables with their errors.

 ---